BA Performance Costume

 - take a further Design and Screen Cultures course

-- have opportunities for internships and study abroad, which will help broaden your understanding of the discipline
+You will also have the opportunity to take an internship and/or study abroad, which will help broaden your understanding of the discipline.

 In Year 4, you will:

 - select your own concepts and projects to design for in your final year of study